Testosterone for Men

-Testosterone is a steroid hormone (an androgen) made in the testicles and in the adrenal glands.
-Testosterone has a variety of functions in men and is produced in high amounts in both males during puberty.
-Testosterone can be tested to check for several medical conditions in males.
+Testosterone is a steroid hormone (an androgen) which men make in their testicles and adrenal glands.
+Testosterone has a variety of functions and is produced in high amounts in both men and women during puberty.

 No results found.